Key precept: Paradoxically, death is humanity’s greatest strength against immortals.

 “I am the LORD thy God…and thou shalt know no god but me: for there is no saviour beside me…thou hast destroyed thyself; but in me is thine help…I will ransom them from the power of the grave; I will redeem them from death.”
 (Hosea 13:4-14)

 It turns out that death is not a trap, it’s a release.
-It is not a coffin lid slamming shut, it is a door opening to another plane of existence.
-The same God who breathed life into a lifeless clay image once is certainly capable of doing it twice.
+It’s not a coffin lid slamming shut, it’s a door opening to another plane of existence.
+The same God who breathed life into a lifeless clay image once is certainly capable of doing it again.
 The proof is in the legally defensible account of the resurrection of YHVH’s Savior / Yeshua of Nazareth / Jesus Christ.

 “Blessed be the God and Father of our Lord Jesus Christ, which according to his abundant mercy hath begotten us again unto a lively hope by the resurrection of Yahweh’s Chosen Savior from the dead, To an inheritance incorruptible, and undefiled, and that fadeth not away, reserved in heaven for you.”
 (I Peter 1:3-4)